RICS HomeBuyer Report

 I didn't get 5 results/estimates, why is that?

-The maximum number of estimates you will receive is 5, and in most urban areas you will receive a full complement.
-But in some areas the actual number may be fewer, depending upon the number of surveyors offering HomeBuyer Surveys in your area, as:
+The maximum number of estimates you will receive is 5, and in most urban areas, for the common survey types, you will receive a full complement.
+But in some areas the actual number may be fewer, depending upon the number of surveyors offering the specific service you require, as:

 b) some areas, particularly more rural areas, simply have fewer surveyors covering them!